KyleDickersonComposer/ComposerOrganizationApp/README.md

 - TC running total

 When giving cue numbers the right side of the m should continue iterating and the left side should reflect the reel number.

+Going to look at what those books have to say about project management.